Nirsenior/F1DataSet/README.md

 Acknowledgments
-I would like to thank ergast.com for providing the Formula 1 data via their API.
+I would like to thank Wikipedia and kaggel.com for providing the Formula 1 data.
 I would also like to thank the creators of Python's pandas, numpy, matplotlib, and seaborn libraries for their invaluable contributions to data analysis and visualization.